How to Get the Most Out of Your Home Air Filter

 3. Clean Frequently

 Your home air filter is going to pick up any particles that are floating around in your Nashville home.
-You can help your filtration system out by minimizing the amount of particles it needs to filter out.
+You can help your filtration system out by minimizing the number of particles it needs to filter out.

 Maintaining a clean home is the best way to lessen the workload of your home air filter.
 Sweep your floors often.
 Wipe down dirty surfaces.
 Keep your pets brushed and clean up their hair when you see it on the floor.
 Vacuum your rugs and carpets.